tweag/smart-contracts-lh/src/Auction/README.md

 outputs, the above argument reduces the presence of double satisfaction to the presence of datum hijacking which has been disproved.

-We could consider proving some of the above:
+We could consider proving some of the above with Liquid Haskell:

 * The minting policy allows minting at most one token.
 * If the minting policy accepts a transaction that mints one token,